Building control mechanisms

 Exempt building work

 The Building Act makes provision to allow certain building work to be carried out without requiring a building consent.
-This is known as exempt building work.
+This is known as exempt building work or “Schedule 1” work – details of exempt work are explained in Schedule 1 of the Building Act 2004.
 There are several types of exempt work, but some examples include:

-- repairing an existing structure using the same or similar materials
+- repairing an existing structure using comparable materials

 - replacing an exterior window or door